jillesvangurp/es-kotlin-client/README.md

 - Schema versioning and migration support that uses aliases and the reindexing API.
 This also in progress.
 - ES 7.x branch - should be straightforward.
 Will probably start work on this close to the release.
 - Cut down on the builder cruft and boilerplate in the query DSL and use extension methods with parameter defaults.
 - Make creating and using aggregations less painful and port over some work I've done for that in the past.
-- More API documentation using dokka
+Maybe adapt this project: https://github.com/mbuhot/eskotlin
 - Set up CI, travis?
 Docker might be tricky.

 # License